How to Play 8 Ball Pool: Complete Rules & Professional Guide

 Do you have to call every shot?

-Rules vary, but typically: Obvious shots don't need to be called; Non-obvious shots should be called to avoid disputes; The 8 ball shot MUST ALWAYS be called; When in doubt, call your shot.
+Rules vary, but typically: obvious shots don't need to be called; non-obvious shots should be called to avoid disputes; the 8 ball shot MUST ALWAYS be called; when in doubt, call your shot.

 Can you use opponent's balls to make your shot?